-- 6.-(1) Subject to paragraph (5), the CAA must notify the Secretary of State where, in respect of a proposal received for a permanent change to airspace design, the CAA has received what it considers is a request to refer the proposal to the Secretary of State for determination on the grounds that one or more of the call-in criteria have been met. - (1A) After notifying the Secretary of State under paragraph (1) of a request received for a proposal to be referred to the Secretary of State, the CAA must provide to the Secretary of State an assessment of whether the CAA considers the proposal meets one or more of the call-in criteria. - (1B) An assessment for the purposes of paragraph (1A) must take account of any guidance which the Secretary of State has given to the CAA.
+- 6.-(1) Subject to paragraph (9), the CAA must notify the Secretary of State where, in respect of a proposal received for a permanent change to airspace design, the CAA has received what it considers is a request to refer the proposal to the Secretary of State for determination on the grounds that one or more of the call-in criteria has been met. - (2) After notifying the Secretary of State under paragraph (1) of a request received for a proposal to be referred to the Secretary of State, the CAA must provide to the Secretary of State an assessment of whether the CAA considers the proposal meets one or more of the call-in criteria. - (3) An assessment for the purposes of paragraph (2) must take account of any guidance which the Secretary of State has given to the CAA. - (4) Where following a notification under paragraph (1) the Secretary of State considers that one or more of the call-in criteria has been met, the Secretary of State may require the CAA to refer the proposal concerned to the Secretary of State for determination.